 Post-Judgment Modification

 Many different rules apply to orders made by the court before Judgment is entered.
-If Judgment has already been entered in your case, be it a Judgment for Dissolution of Marriage, a Paternity Judgment, or a Judgment for Legal Separation, for example, the rules to be followed by the court have probably changed, as well.
+If Judgment has already been entered in your case, such as a Judgment for Dissolution of Marriage, a Paternity Judgment, or a Judgment for Legal Separation, the rules to be followed by the court have probably changed, as well.

 Restraining Orders / Domestic Violence

-At its most basic level, obtaining a restraining order request requires knowledge of what constitutes restrainable conduct and how to properly present evidence of such conduct before the court.
+At its most basic level, obtaining a restraining order requires knowledge of what constitutes restrainable conduct and of how to present evidence of such conduct before the court properly.

 For parties with children, the significance of domestic violence cannot be overstated, or, worse, ignored.